-- After the school day ends at 4:30pm, Secondary and Sixth Form students who wish to stay at school to do schoolwork should only do so in one of the designated areas: ground floor of the Secondary building, Caxton Sports Centre, or Sixth Form Common Rooms.
-In the case of Primary students, they must wait in the relevant Car Room until 4:50pm. - All students, except those supervised or children of staff members, should vacate the school premises before 6:00pm. - Students who arrive before 8:45am are not supervised unless they are involved in a school activity, such as the morning swimming club.
-Primary students arriving before 8:50am must go to the Breakfast Club (8:00 8:50am) which is supervised. - On hearing the fire alarm students must evacuate the building and assemble at the designated meeting points, until the all clear is given.
+- No pupil should work unsupervised in an outer building after 4.45 pm and will be required to move into a designated area (Ground Floor of Secondary, Caxton Sports Centre, or 6th Form Common Room in the main building.
+In the case of Primary Students, they will wait in the relevant Car Room until 5:00pm. - All students unless supervised or the children of staff members should vacate the site by 5.30 pm. - Students who arrive before 8.50 am are not supervised unless they are involved in a school activity i.e morning swimming club.
+Primary students arriving before 8.50 am must go to the Breakfast club (8.00am 8.50am) which is supervised. - On hearing the fire alarm students must evacuate the building and assemble at the designated meeting points, until the all clear is given.